Mexican Satellite System (Mexsat)

 ||Boeing 702 HP for GEO-Mobile services

 Customer: Secretaria de Comunicaciones y Transportes de México (Secretary of Communications and Transportation of Mexico)

-General Characteristics: Representing a fourth generation of Boeing satellites to serve Mexico, the MEXSAT system will join the country’s current satellite fleet to offer mobile satellite services and fixed satellite services to support national security, civil and humanitarian efforts.
-Services ranging from disaster relief, emergency services, telemedicine, rural education, and government agency operations, including offering telecommunications access for the Mexican people living in remote parts of the country.
+General Characteristics: Representing a fourth generation of Boeing satellites to serve México, the Mexsat system will join the country’s current satellite fleet to offer mobile satellite services and fixed satellite services to support national security, civil and humanitarian efforts.
+The Mexsat system will provide disaster relief, emergency services, telemedicine, rural education, and government agency operations, including offering telecommunications access for the Mexican people living in remote parts of the country.

-The MEXSAT contract calls for Boeing to design and deliver an end-to-end turnkey system consisting of two Boeing 702HP geomobile satellites; a GEOStar-2 satellite from Orbital Sciences Corporation for fixed satellite services; two ground stations in Mexico City and Hermosillo, Mexico, with a spacecraft operations center; and ground-based beam-forming and communications network equipment.
+The Mexsat contract calls for Boeing to design and deliver a complete end-to-end turnkey system consisting of: two Boeing 702HP geomobile satellites; a GEOStar-2 satellite from Orbital Sciences Corporation for fixed satellite services; two ground stations; and ground-based beam-forming and communications network equipment.
 Boeing will also deliver reference user terminals, which are used for testing and validation of the system.

 The Centenario and Morelos-3 satellites are Boeing 702HP geomobile satellites.
 Centenario, which was completed in 2013, is scheduled to launch on a Proton launch vehicle in 2014.
 Morelos-3 is scheduled for completion in 2014 and launch in 2015 on an Atlas V launch vehicle.
 Each 702HP satellite will supply 14 kilowatts of power through 5-panel solar array wings using high-efficiency ultra triple-junction gallium arsenide solar cells.
 Each spacecraft will carry a 22-meter L-band reflector for mobile terminal links, complemented by a 2-meter Ku-band antenna.
 Both Boeing-built satellites are designed for a 15-year service life.